 Congratulations to Finn Allen for getting in to Sydney Conservatorium of Music @ The University of Sydney to start a Bachelor of Music (Contemporary) this year!
 Finn's been coming for regular weekly drum lessons for two years, and I've enjoyed watching him grow as…Read more

-Dave draws from over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and offers private drum lessons in Berowra Heights on Sydney's Upper North Shore to help you establish a progressive, regular practise routine.
+Learn to grow musically by establishing an effective, regular practise routine with Dave's help.
+Dave draws from over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and offers private drum lessons in Berowra Heights on Sydney's Upper North Shore.

-- Develop advanced technique, musicianship, repertoire, improvisation, aural skills, sight reading, coordination, and general knowledge
+- Learn and develop technique, musicianship, repertoire, improvisation, aural skills, sight reading, coordination, general knowledge, and more

-- Progress toward what you want to learn in addition to what Dave determines you need to learn as lessons are based upon the principle of learner-centred, self-determined learning
+- Enjoy the benefits of of learner-centred, self-determined learning, and progress toward what you want to learn in addition to what Dave determines you need to learn

-- Dave will tailor a dynamic and unique course of practise drawn from hundreds of subjects to suit your specific needs and wants, which are entirely different from those of anyone else
+- Your specific needs and wants are entirely different from those of anyone else's.
+Dave will tailor a dynamic and unique course drawn from hundreds of subjects specifically to suit you

 - Lessons are 60-min for all students @ $99.00 inc. GST except primary-school-aged children who may elect to have 30-min lessons @ $49.50 inc. GST

 - See full Studio Policy (opens in new window)

 "Dave taught my son for over 18 months after a recommendation from John Morrison.
 Not only is he a master drummer but a wonderful teacher who inspired my son to achieve his dreams.
 He has a tremendous ability to make others believe in their ability.
 You would not find a better drum educator."

 D. Brown, Sydney, Australia